8ctopus/apix-log/README.md

 Advanced usage ~ *multi-logs dispatcher*
 --------------

-Lets create an additional logger with purpose of catching log entries that have a severity level of `warning` or more -- see the [log levels](#log-levels) for the order.
+Let's create an additional logger with purpose of catching log entries that have a severity level of `warning` or more -- see the [log levels](#log-levels) for the order.
 ```php
 $app_logger = new Apix\Log\Logger\File('/var/log/apix_app.log');
 $app_logger->setMinLevel('warning')  // intercept logs that are >= `warning`